Nevada Laws and Incentives

 - Encourage EV manufacturers to stock and market a wide variety of EVs within the Signatory States;

-- Identify, respond to, and collaborate on funding opportunities to support the development of the Plan.
+- Identify, respond to, and collaborate on funding opportunities to support the development of the plan; and

 Electric Vehicle Manufacturer Franchise Exemption

 A vehicle manufacturer is not required to sell its vehicles through franchised dealers if the manufacturer:

 - Only produces passenger cars powered solely by one or more electric motors;

 - Only sells new or used passenger cars that it manufactures; and